ctava-msft/ai-workshop/01_setup.md

 ### You will also need:
 * [Azure Subscription](https://azure.microsoft.com/free/) - sign up for a free account.
-* [GitHub Account](https://github.com/signup) - sign up for a free account.
-* [Access to Azure OpenAI](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) - submit a form to request access.
-* Permissions to create a Service Principal (SP) in your Azure AD Tenant.
 * Permissions to assign the Owner role or Contributor and User Access Administrator to the SP within the subscription.

 {: .note }